dariukyy/dariukyy-portfolio/README.md

 - Responsive design for seamless viewing on all devices.
 - Dark mode for improved user experience, especially in low-light environments.
+- Language translation functionality from EN to LT.
 - Easy navigation to explore different projects.
-- Contact form powered by EmailJS for convenient communication.
+- Contact form powered by EmailJS for convenient communication, and validate with react-hook-form.

 ## Contact Information